Duplicity (2009 film): Plot

 Garsik's team are led to believe Tully has acquired a lucrative scientific breakthrough, funding a life of luxury for the product's inventor at a Bahamas resort.
-Claire is forced to help Tully's team thwart Ray, but as thanks for her apparent loyaty, Tully reveals the breakthrough product: a cure for baldness.
+Claire is forced to help Tully's team thwart Ray, but as thanks for her apparent loyalty, Tully reveals the breakthrough product: a cure for baldness.
 Claire informs Garsik, who expects his team to obtain the cure in time for Equikrom's shareholders meeting, before Burkett & Randle can announce the discovery.

 Despite their romantic connection, Claire continues to test Ray's commitment to her and to their plan, and neither is entirely free of the other's suspicion.
 After catching each other dipping into their emergency stash of passports and cash, they agree to part ways once their scheme is complete.

 When one of Tully's operatives is caught trying to steal the cure's chemical formula, Claire seizes the opportunity to send the formula to Ray and Garsik's team via the hacked copy equipment, unaware the "theft" was staged.
 As the Equikrom team celebrate their victory, Claire executes her exit strategy, storming off after exposing Ray for hiding his own copy of the formula.

 In Las Vegas, Garsik tells his shareholders that Equikrom is developing a product that cures baldness, while Claire and Ray meet at Zürich Airport.
 They finally admit they are in love, and have each secured a copy of the formula, which they arrange to sell to a Swiss company for $35 million.
 However, the Swiss reveal the formula is merely for an ordinary lotion — the final stroke of Tully's plot to dupe Garsik.
 Emptyhanded but impressed by how thoroughly they were manipulated, Claire and Ray now have only each other, and a thank you bottle of champagne from Tully.